Development of stadiums in English football: Leicester City

 Leicester have announced plans to extend the King Power Stadium to 42,000 seats.
 The owners announced in June 2015 that they had begun the application for permission to build.
-This expansion plan will most likely extend the east stand, and possibly the south stand (Kop) into 2-tier stands.

 The club have played at their 32,500-seat stadium since relocating from nearby Filbert Street in 2002.
 They had spent 111 years at Filbert Street and converted it into an all-seater format in 1993 with the construction of one new stand and the refurbishment of the three others, but a run of success in the top flight prompted demand for tickets vastly outstripping supply, and the stadium's confined location made expansion difficult, so by 1998 the decision was made to build a new stadium.
-However, the relocation to a new stadium took place in the same year as relegation from the Premier League, putting a huge strain on the club's finances and leading to a spell in administration as debts reached more than £30million.
+However, the relocation to a new stadium took place in the same year as relegation from the Premier League, putting a huge strain on the club's finances and leading to a spell in administration as debts reached more than £30 million.